Caffey family murders: Legal proceedings and aftermath

-Waid, Wilkinson, Johnson and Caffey were charged with three counts of capital murder each, with prosecutors stating they did not plan to seek the death penalty for Erin.
+Waid, Wilkinson, Johnson, and Caffey were charged with three counts of capital murder each, with prosecutors stating they did not plan to seek the death penalty for Erin.
 The defendants had their bonds set at $1.5 million each.
 Though a minor at the time of the killing, Erin was tried as an adult and held in Hopkins County Jail.
 On January 2, 2009, she received two life sentences for her role after accepting a plea deal, making her eligible for parole when she is 59 years old.
 Wilkinson and Waid were spared the death penalty after accepting a plea agreement, receiving life sentences without the possibility of parole.
 Johnson was named as an accomplice who did not use a weapon and was sentenced to 40 years in prison.
-She will be eligible for parole after serving 20 years.
+She would be eligible for parole after serving 20 years.

 Waid has since expressed remorse for the crime.
 Terry Caffey recalled being suicidal following the incident.
 He cites God as the reason for being able to reconcile with the event and forgive those involved.
-After Terry returned to his former home alone for the first time since the crime, he looked to the sky and said, "God why didn't you take me, why did you take my family, I need an answer now, not next week, not next month, I need an answer today".
+After Terry returned to his former home alone for the first time since the crime, he looked to the sky and said, "God why didn't you take me, why did you take my family, I need an answer now, not next week, not next month, I need an answer today."
 He then saw a piece of paper stuck to a tree with the words "You're sovereign; You're in control", which motivated him to forgive his daughter for the crime.
 When told prosecutors were seeking the death penalty for Wilkinson and Waid, he proclaimed that Jesus would have "spared their life" and told prosecutors that their deaths would not bring his family back.
 Caffey now ministers full time and has visited 600 public schools and 800 churches to share his story.
 He has since remarried and has four children (1 biological and 3 adopted) with his wife Karen.